CrispyWooo/CrispyWooo/README.md

 - I’m currently studying master in Unversity of Melbourne
 - 🌱 I’m currently learning Software Engineering
 - 📫 How to reach me: hongxiuw@student.unimelb.edu.au
-- ⚡ Fun fact: I can understand 5 language (a basic for Malaysian XD)
+- ⚡ Fun fact: I can understand 3 language and 2 dialect (a basic for Malaysian XD)

 <!--
 **CrispyWooo/CrispyWooo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.